uafgeotools/mtuq/docs/install/issues.rst

 Installation on Apple M1 and Apple M2 Macs is now possible using the default installation procedure.

-For older versions of MTUQ, a modified installation procedure may stil be necessary.
+For older versions of MTUQ, a modified installation procedure may still be necessary.
 For more information, please see:

 `MTUQ installation on ARM64 systems <https://uafgeotools.github.io/mtuq/install/arm64.html>`_